Buying property in Sydney?

 So, is now a good time?

-This is not financial or investment advice, and we do not know your personal situation, so please do your own research and consult a qualified professional before making any decisions.
+This is not financial or investment advice, we do not know your personal situation, your risk tolerance, or your borrowing capacity, and you should always do your own research and consult a qualified professional before making any property decision.

 Is it smart to buy now in Sydney, or should I wait as of 2026?